andi4000/trmnl-open-meteo-weather-forecast/README.md

 # (lightweight) tag the repo and push it, using this wrapper script.
 GH Action will create a release.
 ./bin/bumpversion minor  # major,minor,patch
 ```

+## Acknowledgement
+- @usetrmnl for the great product!
+I've been thinking of building one myself from scratch, but never had the time.
+Definitely not an impulse purchase but it's worth it!
+- usetrmnl/trmnlp for great software that makes it easy to develop plugin locally!